top of page

 Above: Balkan Whip Snake, Cheironitis sp., Scarabaeus variolosus.

-Between the rocks underneath the olive trees, a predator was prowling.
-We were out of time to see jackals during our brief trip to the mainland, so a wolf would have to do – Lycosa praegrandis, a colossal wolf spider with powder grey legs and two black stripes along the cephalothorax, encircling two shiny forward-facing eyes.
+Between the rocks underneath the olive trees, a predator was prowling – Lycosa praegrandis, a colossal wolf spider with powder grey legs and two black stripes along the cephalothorax, encircling two shiny forward-facing eyes.
 Clearly an active hunter, I found another halfway up a bush where about fifteen Mammoth Wasps (Megascolia maculata) were taking nectar.
 She seemed plump enough, but was clearly wondering whether a nice Megascolia would be worth the trouble for a decent meal.

 Lycosa praegrandis